Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

 The development of halitosis is directly affected by diseases of various systems:

 1. ENT diseases.
-The structure and properties of saliva are influenced by the state of the upper respiratory tract.
-Pathological changes when bacteria enter are characterized by the appearance of plaque on the mucous membranes of the mouth, the formation of abscesses, and the release of an unpleasant odor.
-In a normal state, the microflora of the oral cavity eliminates pathogenic bacteria, during the period of illness, saliva turns into an environment favorable for the reproduction of pathogens.
+The structure and properties of saliva are affected by the condition of the upper respiratory tract.
+Pathological changes when bacteria enter, they are characterized by the appearance of plaque on the oral mucous membranes, the formation of ulcers, and the release of an unpleasant odor.
+In a normal state, the microflora of the oral cavity eliminates pathogenic bacteria; during illness, saliva turns into an environment favorable for the proliferation of pathogens.

-2. SARS and colds.
-The immunity of young children is rather weak.
-When visiting kindergarten, they begin to get sick with sore throat, tonsillitis and pharyngitis.
-Viral stomatitis occurs no less often, which is characterized by thickening of saliva, inflammation and swelling of the gums, the formation of erosions and ulcers.
+2. ARVI and colds.
+The immunity of young children is quite weak.
+When visiting kindergarten they begin to suffer from sore throat, tonsillitis and pharyngitis.
+Viral stomatitis, which is characterized by thickening of saliva, inflammation and swelling of the gums, and the formation of erosions and ulcers, also occurs no less often.
 Stomatitis is a symptom of measles and herpangina.

-3. Respiratory system pathologies.
+3. Pathologies of the respiratory system.
 A putrid or purulent odor accompanies lung diseases - abscess or pneumonia, bronchiectasis, bronchitis.
-A strong cough with phlegm, febrile body temperature, and loss of strength are added to the unpleasant odor.
+Adds to the unpleasant odor coughing with sputum, febrile body temperature, loss of strength.

-The popular pediatrician Yevgeny Komarovsky claims that bad breath in a child can occur due to purulent diseases.
+Popular pediatrician Evgeny Komarovsky claims that bad breath in a child can occur due to purulent diseases.
 These include:

 • sinusitis;